Sponsored products in Elevate

 Positioned slices are pinned to specific positions in the product grid.
 In this case, you must choose how to handle organic slices.

-You can read more about adding slices in general here
+Read more about adding slices in general.

 Sequential slices